MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/activity-events.md

 4. Restart the Orchestrator Runbook Service and the Orchestrator Runbook Server Monitor service.

 ### Remove All SNMP Trap Destinations
-You cannot remove individual SNMP trap destinations.
+You can't remove individual SNMP trap destinations.
 Instead, you must remove all destinations, and then add back any that you want.
 To remove all SNMP trap destination, run the `oedc` command with the following syntax:

 **oedc /snmp /clear**